Latest YouTube Channel Video

-The Celebrity Edge’s Magic Carpet is orthogonal, or “think different,” innovation.
+The Celebrity Edge’s Magic Carpet is an orthogonal, or “think different,” innovation.
 Its elevator platform boards many passengers at once while also serving as a restaurant.

 What is disruptive innovation?

 Disruptive innovations are those rare inventions that change the way the world works, disrupting industries.
-Apple will sell more watches in 2019 than the entire Swiss Watch industry combined.
+Apple will sell more watches in 2019 than the entire Swiss watch industry combined.

-Recent Innovation and Trends
+Recent Innovations and Trends